robert-hh/ADS1256/README.md

 ### ads1255 = ADS1255(spi, cs, drdy[, gain=1, rate=1000])

-This is the interface constructor. `spi` must be a SPI object configured for phase=1 and polarity=0. mosi must be conncted to the ADS1256 DIN pin, miso to the ADS1256 DOUT pin and sck to the ADS1256 SCK pin. `cs` and `drdy` are the pin objects of the GPIO pins used for the respective ADS1256 signals.
+This is the interface constructor. `spi` must be a SPI object configured for phase=1 and polarity=0. mosi must be conncted to the ADS1256 DIN pin, miso to the ADS1256 DOUT pin and sck to the ADS1256 SCK pin.
+The SPI baudrate must be lower than ADS1256_clock / 4.
+The typical ADS1256 clock frequency is 7.68MHz, resulting a maximum SPI baudrate of 1.9 Mhz.
+`cs` and `drdy` are the pin objects of the GPIO pins used for the respective ADS1256 signals.
-When calling the constructor, a default channel 0 will be defined with AIN0 and AINCOM as inputs and the gain and rate set as optional parameters, and the ADS1256 will be configured with these settings.
+When calling the constructor, a default channel 0 will be defined with AIN0 and AINCOM as inputs and the gain and rate set as optional parameters.
+The ADS1256 will be configured with these settings.

 ## Constructor with ads1256_pio.py